 - You will have a brief physical exam. - You will have an EKG (at week 12). - You will have about 3 tablespoons (45 mL) of blood drawn for routine safety blood tests, and to measure your HCV and HIV viral loads.
 You will be told the results of these tests when they become available. - If you are a woman able to become pregnant, you will be asked to give a urine or blood sample to see if you are pregnant.
-You will be told the result of the test when it becomes available. - You will have about 1 tablespoon (15 mL) of blood drawn to measure the levels of study drugs in your blood (week 12 only). - You will have about 1 tablespoon (15 mL) of blood drawn and stored for future testing required by the study. - You will have sCD14 plasma samples taken (week 12).
+You will be told the result of the test when it becomes available. - You will have about 1 tablespoon (15 mL) of blood drawn to measure the levels of study drugs in your blood (week 12 only). - You will have about 1 tablespoon (15 mL) of blood drawn and stored for future testing required by the study. - You will have an IP-10 test and sCD14 plasma samples taken (week 12). - You will have blood drawn to measure CD4+ cell counts (week 12).
+You will be told the results of these tests when they become available.